A Search for the First Basketball Card

 A small hurdle exists in that we are not 100% sure this is a basketball card since the sport isn’t mentioned and there is no picture of a basket.
 The item in the boy’s hand looks very much like a basketball, however, and it generally has been accepted that basketball is the sport being depicted.
 And given the earlier connection with Illinois Wesleyan having one of the earliest women’s basketball teams, it is even more likely that this is a basketball item since there was a presence of the sport at the school.

 The much more significant ‘problem’ this item faces, of course, is that some argue that it is not a card at all.
 The backs even state as such, calling them a set of ‘nine dolls.’
-These are often referred to as paper dolls and are, at best, a form of die-cut cards.
-Of course, many die-cut issues are considered cards by today’s standards so that in and of itself isn’t a problem.
+These are referred to as paper dolls and are, at best, a form of die-cut cards.
+They were classified as paper dolls by Jefferson Burdick in his American Card Catalog, too.
+As we know, that book includes many other items aside from cards, including pins, banners, felts, etc. Of course, many die-cut issues are considered cards by today’s standards so that in and of itself isn’t a problem.
 However, the Enameline dolls are more complex than that.
-A foldout stand was attached to the backs of the dolls and, while many of those have since been removed, the original intent is that this was very clearly meant to be a display piece that stood on a table or other flat surface – not a trading card.
+A foldout stand was attached to the backs of the dolls and, while many of those have since been removed, the original intent is that this was very clearly meant to be a display piece that stood on a table or other flat surface – not really a trading card.

 Is it an actual basketball card?
 That’s for you to decide.
 For me, it falls outside of the actual boundaries of what a trading card is because of that stand but others would surely disagree.